 Open Circle brings people together to collectively acknowledge and respond to experiences of harm.
-With careful preparation, Open Circle makes difficult conversations possible by providing opportunities for respectful dialogue.
-This can include giving voice to those who have been affected, sharing further information surrounding the harm, taking responsibility for the harm caused and exploring steps to be taken in the future.
+With careful preparation, Open Circle makes difficult conversations possible by providing opportunities for respectful, facilitated dialogue.

-Open Circle takes a flexible approach to the types of cases accepted for restorative justice conferencing.
+Open Circle takes a flexible approach to the types of cases accepted for restorative justice processes.
 Referrers are encouraged to contact Open Circle for a discussion.
-Examples of cases that can be referred include, but are not limited to:

 Open Circle’s team of restorative justice policy experts helps organisations and government to develop restorative practices that are tailored to their needs and priorities, and those of their clients and service users.
 Previously, the CIJ and Open Circle team have assisted the TAC, WorkSafe and RMIT University to design and implement restorative programs.

 Open Circle also contributes to restorative justice research and thought.
 The Open Circle team is available to speak at conferences and events, and welcomes opportunities to collaborate.